 It’s the library no one knows about, and the nicest people work there.
 I heard that tip from a children’s librarian, and I had to check out the Elisabeth C. Miller Library at the Center for Urban Horticulture.

-The Miller Library is a horticulture library, and is a great resource for anyone who likes plants and nature.
-Once a month, the library hosts a children’s story time, followed by an art activity.
+The Miller Library is a horticulture library and is a great resource for anyone who likes plants and nature.
+Once a month from September to June, the library hosts a children’s story time, followed by an art activity.